 Exhibition - ACCA Gallery Beverly Hills, Los Angeles August 3 - August 31, 2019 Miami November 2 - December 8, 2019

 Materials - Electroformed 24 karat pure gold, flawless white marque diamonds, sea pearls.

 Details - (Limited Edition 10 Only) Pure gold octopus dildo with marquise diamond set eyes and natural pearl set coral shaft.
 This unique art piece is symbolic of a popular Japanese sexual fantasy known as tentacle erotica.

-Photography by Chris Benson and Aaron McPolin all rights reserved.
+Photograpy by Aaron McPolin and Chris Benson all rights reserved.